OuOLeaf/Test-Equalization/README.md

 ## 📊 3.
 Interactive Graph

-This feature offers an interactive graph that dynamically illustrates the relationship between the number of correctly answered questions and the abilities of respondents.
+Offer an interactive graph that dynamically illustrates the relationship between the number of correctly answered questions and the abilities of respondents.

-- **Sliders**: Users can manipulate sliders to observe variations in these metrics across different sessions.
+- **Sliders**: Users can manipulate sliders to observe variations in these metrics.
 - **Visualization**: The graph responds instantly to slider adjustments, providing real-time insights into the data.

 <div align="center">